ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/01_5FWJ_holo/topology/README.md

 ## Purpose

-This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **01_5FWJ_holo** MD system in a reproducible manner.
+This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **5FWJ metal-retained** MD system in a reproducible manner.

 ---